devcurmudgeon/swem/README.md

 This model could ultimately aim to take into account some or all of the following factors:

-- [x] Scope of project in effort days
+- [x] Scope of project in engineer days
 - [x] Team size
 - [x] Release cadence
 - [ ] Task planning size